catherinaxu/PersonalWebsite/README.md

 # PersonalWebsite

-Personal website for Catherina using Skeleton Boilerplate.
+Sample personal website for Catherina using Skeleton Boilerplate.
 Features parallax scrolling and links to various personal pages.